 Saving on Banking

 Why are we spending more on monthly fees for lower interest and less service?
 I know that as Canadians, we are agreeable and friendly, but we shouldn’t do this at the expense of being sensible about finances.
-There is an option that means we can be both savvy and save more.
-EQ Bank is a fully insured, digital bank that offers a seamless online and mobile banking experience – without your having to wear fancy dresses or stand in line.
-From your home or phone, you can bank when you want, the way you want.
+Make sure you choose a bank with low fees and free transfers.

 However you choose to save money, the extra experiences, healthier meals, better closet and additional education funds will make it all worthwhile.
 We’d love to hear your ideas about the tricks and tips you have to keep your family finances on track!